UnstableDesign/AdaCAD/docs/develop/makeanoperation.md

 const inlets = [];
 ```

-New the most important part, the code that runs anytime someone adds, changes or performs this operation.
+Now the most important part: the code that runs anytime someone adds, changes or performs this operation.
 This function will be called anytime AdaCAD detects the need for the drafts to recompute.

 To ensure interoperability, this function must take and produce inputs and outputs the same time.
 Specifically, the perform operation is called with an array of `OpParamVal` objects.
 This array contains data about the parameters and values currently set on the operation.
 It also takes in an array of `OpInputs` objects.
 These hold every draft that has been connected to an inlet/input to the operation.